Creating a Wireshark dissector in Lua - part 4 (separate subtrees)

-I should explain what a sub tree is first.
-Sub trees are the dropdown menus you see in the packet details pane in Wireshark:
+I should first explain what a subtree is.
+Subtrees are the drop-down menus you see in the packet details pane in Wireshark:

 local subtree = tree:add(mongodb_protocol, buffer(), "MongoDB Protocol Data")